boltops-tools/lono-docs/_docs/layering/custom.md

 ```
 ## Interface Methods

-There are 3 main interface methods designed to be overriden:
+There are 3 main interface methods designed to be overridden:

-1. **pre_layers**: Layers that get processed before the main layer.
+1. **pre_layers**: Layers processed before the main layer.
 Defaults to an empty Array.
-2. **main_layers**: The main layers that get processed as described by the Lono docs.
-This includes the base and env layers as well as the layers provided by the specific cloud plugins.
-IE: AWS, Azure, GCP.
+2. **main_layers**: The main layers processed as described by the Lono docs.
+This includes the base, env, region, and, account layers.
-3. **post_layers**: Layers that get processed after the main layer.
+3. **post_layers**: Layers processed after the main layer.
 Defaults to an empty Array.

-You can chose the methods to override.
+You can choose the methods to override.

 ## Example